-TAL Online and Hybrid Forge developed a custom configuration to streamline workflows from an internal perspective, bridging individual academic libraries' ILL management software and the public libraries' OCLC VDX ILL management software and using the WorldCat Search API.
+TAL Online and Hybrid Forge developed a custom configuration to streamline workflows from an internal perspective.
+The solution bridges individual academic libraries' ILL management software with the public libraries' OCLC VDX ILL management software using the WorldCat Search API.
 Externally, the experience is now consistent for users and expanded to include more organic search paths for resources held by TAL libraries.

 Through the WAYF interface, requests generated from WorldCat can be processed by any TAL member library, regardless of its ILS or ILL management software.
 Requests are then formatted to the preferences of the relevant member libraries.
 WAYF streamlines workflows, reducing staff time required to process requests.
 It auto-verifies user eligibility and allows users to monitor the status of requests.

-WAYF provides users the 'discovery to delivery' experience they want.
+WAYF provides users with the discovery-to-delivery experience they want.
 It has improved lending processes for both library staff and users.
 It has also enhanced collaboration among TAL's member libraries.

 - Formed in 1997 with 49 member libraries in more than 300 locations

-- In May 2013, the 2 billionth holding was set through an automated process by TAL member University of Alberta Libraries, in Edmonton
+- In May 2013, the two billionth holding was set through an automated process by TAL member University of Alberta Libraries in Edmonton

 - In January 2014, TAL Online was awarded the Association for Library Collections & Technical Services' Outstanding Collaboration Citation

-- In April 2014, the Canadian Library Association (CLA) awarded the CLA/OCLC Award for Innovative Technology to TAL Online for its Where Are You From (WAYF) Application, Interface & Administrative Panel
+- In April 2014, the Canadian Library Association (CLA) awarded the CLA/OCLC Award for Innovative Technology to TAL Online for its WAYF Application, Interface and Administrative Panel

 - In April 2014, the Library Association of Alberta awarded the Punch Jackson Award for Excellence in Library Service to TAL Online

-- In June 2014, the Alberta Library received the Rethinking Resource Sharing Initiative 2014 Innovation Award for its TAL Online Where Are You From (WAYF) Interface
+- In June 2014, TAL received the Rethinking Resource Sharing Initiative 2014 Innovation Award for its TAL Online WAYF Interface

 Share resources to expand outreach and preservation opportunities